 She is the author of several books including the recently released Speaking to Yourself with Love: Transform Your Self-Talk.

-Maryse has also taught communication classes at several universities including Capilano University, Simon Fraser University and Kwantlen Polytechnic University.
-She co-owned an award-winning communication agency and conducted campaigns in North America, Asia and Europe.
-She has a masters in mass communication and a degree in journalism.
+Maryse has taught communication classes at several universities including Capilano University, Simon Fraser University and Kwantlen Polytechnic University.
+She conducted award-winning communication campaigns all over North America, Asia and Europe.
+She also has a masters in mass communication and a degree in journalism.

 “For the longest time, how I spoke to others was so much kinder and patient than the way I spoke to myself.
 I blamed myself for every mistake and criticized myself for my faults.
 I put myself down constantly.
 You can even say I bullied myself.
 I felt unworthy.
 I felt anxious a lot of the time from this emotional self-abuse.
 I drowned out my inner voices with constant noise and distractions.
 If there were kind and loving voices inside I couldn’t even hear them.
 Nothing I had ever achieved on the outside changed how I felt inside.
 All that changed when I learned positive and loving self-talk skills.
 I developed inner voices that spoke to me with kindness and acceptance, and protected me from the bully inside.
 I started hearing the voice inside that is wise, and always loving.
 Now I feel much more calm, and joyful.
 I am forgiving of my mistakes and faults.
 And I give myself some of the love, friendship and support I had only given to others before.
 I am now on my own side too.
 Speaking to myself with love transformed my life.
 Now I can help you learn these self-talk skills too.”